 Flag burning

-Extract from the Flags, Emblems, and Names Protection Act 1981 No. 47
+Extract from the Flags, Emblems, and Names Protection Act 1981 No 47

 In 1981 Parliament passed the Flags, Emblems, and Names Protection Act.
 This Act strengthened existing legislation relating to the New Zealand flag, and gave formal protection to certain flags and emblems.
 It also made it an offence to destroy or damage the New Zealand flag ‘in any manner with the intention of dishonouring it’.
 Until this time the use of flags, emblems and names had been regulated through various pieces of legislation, the New Zealand flag notably under the Shipping and Seamen Act 1952.
-This Act prohibited the making of alterations to the flag, but not damaging or destroying it.
+This Act prohibited the making of alterations to the flag, but not its destruction or damage to it.

 The first person to be prosecuted for dishonouring the New Zealand flag was a Wellington schoolteacher and Workers' Party member, Paul Hopkinson, in 2003.
 Hopkinson was filmed setting fire to Australian and New Zealand flags during an anti-war protest outside a state luncheon for Australian Prime Minister John Howard at Parliament Buildings.